Bathurst is Australia’s oldest inland urban centre and a surprise package for the first-time visitor.

 You can’t leave Bathurst without visiting its most famous attraction — the Mount Panorama racing circuit.
 Each October motor racing fans from around the world descend on the city to watch the Bathurst 1000 race take place on the uniquely steep and winding track.
 At other times of the year you can drive the circuit yourself (keeping to the legal speed limit of 60 kph!) and marvel at how anyone could negotiate these twists and turns at more than three times that speed!

-For non-revheads, Mount Panorama is still worth a visit because the views from here are, well, panoramic.
+For non-revheads, Mount Panorama is still worth a visit because the views from the top are, well, panoramic.

 Do you have any tips to add to our Bathurst travel guide?
 We would love to hear from you.
 Please send us a message.